yazaroual/lodgify-movie-api-challenge/Feedback.md

 One last thing, as I get from reading the instruction that we want to focus on performance, we may also want to update the .NET version to .NET 8 to also improve the performance.

-Thanks for reading me so far, I hope we will be able to discuss all of this live !
+Thanks for reading me so far, I hope we will be able to discuss all of this together !

-## Requirments
+## Requirements

 This list is priorized.

 - [x] Add unit tests project to have a TDD approach
 - [x] Configure Swagger
-- [x] Authentication - Protected the `Cinema API` with an API Key, for the need of this exercice it will be static.
+- [x] Authentication - Protect the `Cinema API` with an API Key, for the need of this exercice it will be static.
 - [x] Movies API - Configure the API Key
 - [x] Movies API - gRPC needs to be fixed, for faster communication
 - [x] Showtimes - Create showtimes by using the `Movies API`